-Erin L. Russell Term Expires May 2024
+Erin L. Russell

-Ms. Russell, 48, has been a member of our board of directors since January 2019, is the chair of our risk oversight and sustainability committee and is one of the board's designated "audit committee financial experts."
-Ms. Russell currently serves as a director, member of the compensation committee and the chair of the audit committee of Tivity Health, Inc., a publicly-traded provider of fitness, healthy life changing, and digital engagement solutions.
-She also serves as a director and member of the strategy and audit committees of eHealth, Inc., a publicly-traded provider of health insurance enrollment solutions through its proprietary marketplace.
+Ms. Russell, 49, has been a member of our board of directors since January 2019, is the chair of our risk oversight and sustainability committee and is one of the board's designated "audit committee financial experts."
+Ms. Russell currently serves as a director and member of the audit committee of eHealth, Inc., a publicly-traded provider of health insurance enrollment solutions through its proprietary marketplace.
+Ms. Russell previously served as a director, member of the compensation committee and the chair of the audit committee of Tivity Health, Inc., a publicly traded provider of fitness, healthy life changing, and digital engagement solutions, from March 2020 to June 2022, when Tivity Health, Inc. ceased being publicly traded.
 She was a principal of Vestar Capital Partners, L.P.
 (Vestar), a private equity firm specializing in management buyouts, recapitalizations and growth equity investments, from August 2001 until April 2017.
 While at Vestar, Ms. Russell served on the boards of directors of a number of companies, including most recently as a director of DeVilbiss Healthcare LLC from 2012 until 2015 and as a director and a member of the audit committee of 21st Century Oncology Inc. from 2008 until 2016, including as the chair of the audit committee until 2014, both private healthcare companies.
 She also served as a director of DynaVox Inc., a communications device manufacturer, from 2004 until 2014, including serving as the chair of its audit committee until its initial public offering in 2010.
-Ms. Russell is also a member of the school advisory board of St. Thomas Aquinas Catholic School, where she has served since 2018, and has served on the advisory boards of McIntire School of Commerce since 2016 and the Jefferson Scholars Foundation at the University of Virginia since 2008.
+Ms. Russell is also a member of the school advisory board of St. Thomas Aquinas Catholic School of Fairfield, Connecticut, where she has served since 2018, and has served on the advisory boards of McIntire School of Commerce since 2016 and the Jefferson Scholars Foundation at the University of Virginia since 2008.
 We believe Ms. Russell's qualifications to serve on our board of directors include her financial, operating, mergers and acquisitions, and management experience gained through working with a variety of private equity portfolio companies, her knowledge and experience gained through service on the boards of other companies, and her high level of financial literacy and experience with capital and credit markets gained through her investment experience.